ktos/Mokosh/README.md

 After 60 seconds (for NeoPixel) or for 30 "blinking out" errors the device will restart.

+#### Available functions
+`void Error_configure(bool useBuiltInLed, bool useNeoPixel)` Sets up the Error system allowing you to choose between using built-in LED or NeoPixel strip.

+`void Error_show(uint16_t errorCode)`
+Shows (using LED or NeoPixel strip) the error of the specified code.

 ### FirstRun.h
 Is responsible for the "first run configuration" dialog.
 In the first run mode the device will create an Access Point named PREFIX_XXXXX, where PREFIX is